Guarding the Sense Doors

 The Tathagata defines the four kinds of “food” or “nutriment”, which include edible food, contact, intention, and consciousness.
 He illustrates them with a series of powerful and horrifying similes:

-Besides using Mindfulness of Eating to understand the Four Nutriments, it is beneficial because overeating can be a major obstacle on the path.
-It also serves as a way to assess our levels of clinging, aversion, unknowing, and attachment to our body.
+Besides using Mindfulness of Eating to understand the Four Nutriments, Mindfulness of Eating is beneficial because overeating can be a major obstacle on the path.
+It also serves as a way to assess our levels of clinging, aversion, ignorance, and attachment to our body.

 The perception of repulsiveness in food, when developed and frequently practiced leads to the deathless: